ibm-cloud-docs/email-delivery/FAQs.md

 ## Why do recipients not see emails in the inbox, but I see that they show as delivered?
 {: #why-recipients-not-see-email-but-shows-delivered}

 The recipient might have filters set up that move emails into folders other than the inbox.
-For more information, see [SendGrid - Troubleshooting Email Messages Marked "Delivered", But Not Appearing in Inbox](https://support.sendgrid.com/hc/en-us/articles/4408443310619-Troubleshooting-Email-Messages-Marked-Delivered-But-Not-Appearing-in-Inbox){: external}.
+For more information, see [SendGrid - Troubleshooting email messages marked "Delivered", But not appearing in inbox](https://support.sendgrid.com/hc/en-us/articles/4408443310619-Troubleshooting-Email-Messages-Marked-Delivered-But-Not-Appearing-in-Inbox){: external}.

 ## Does {{site.data.keyword.cloud}} offer a smart host service?
 {: #offer-smart-host-service}